Best paint color for media room (Full Guide)

 Use wall-to-wall carpets

-If you have a large media room, you might consider using two smaller carpets instead of one large one.
+If you have a large media room, consider using two smaller carpets instead of one large one.
 Rugs will help to break up the space and make it feel cozier.

 It’s common to have a desire for movies on a Friday night while walking in pajamas or without shoes.
 Carpets make you feel cozy and go well with that hot chocolate for a Netflix night.